 - Civilians.
 If you kill them, you'll be branded a "renegade" and thrown in prison.
 You could try Ninja Kicks and GOO Gun attacks on them with impunity, though ;)

 - Inventory area.
-This allows you to keep items that you don't immediately need to us, such as medi-paks and ammo.
+This allows you to keep items that you don't immediately need, such as medi-paks and ammo.

-- Grenades, which can be thrown at varying distances.
-The longer you hold down the spacebar key, the farther the grenade will travel.
+- Grenades, which can be thrown nearer or further away.
 They will realistically bounce off walls, and you are vulnerable to their explosions unless you have the Gas Mask in your inventory

 - Remote-controlled time bombs.
 This is a fun feature that predates DOOM by at least a few months.

 - Some very creative weapons.
 The Sticky GOO Gun, for example, encases the enemy in a sticky substance that can't be removed without the anti-agent.
 So you can completely disable enemy guards and finish them off with something else.

 - On-screen radar, which always shows your position relative to the area you are in.
 It is extremely helpful when you are lost in a dark area or a maze.
 You must first find the radar, but it's automatically activated once you put it in your inventory.